Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/Start-AzureRmSiteRecoveryCommitFailoverJob.md

 ```

 ### -RecoveryPlan
-Specifies a recovery plan object.
+An instance of an ASRRecoveryPlan object.

 ```yaml
 Type: ASRRecoveryPlan